CTA NATIONAL UPDATE: FinCEN Announces Beneficial Ownership Reporting Requirements Remain Paused

 The court granted Plaintiff’s request for a preliminary injunction, blocking the U.S. Department of Treasury from enforcing the act’s beneficial ownership information reporting requirements.
+This injunction has since been stayed.

 On Dec.
-5, the Government appealed this ruling to the U.S. Court of Appeals for the Fifth Circuit.
+5, the government appealed this ruling to the U.S. Court of Appeals for the Fifth Circuit.
 FinCEN issued guidance that “in light of a recent federal court order, reporting companies are not currently required to file beneficial ownership information with FinCEN and are not subject to liability if they fail to do so while the order remains in force.
 However, reporting companies may continue to voluntarily submit beneficial ownership information reports.”

 On Dec.
-18th, CAI filed an amicus brief in support of the plaintiffs in Texas Top Cop Shop, Inc. v.
+18, CAI filed an amicus brief in support of the plaintiffs in Texas Top Cop Shop, Inc. v.
 Garland, et al., in their case challenging the CTA’s implementation and the importance of maintaining the current nationwide temporary preliminary injunction.
+On Dec.
+26th, a panel of judges with the 5th Circuit upheld the preliminary injunction.
+This injunction was not a final ruling on the CTA's constitutionality.

 CAI’S FEDERAL LAWSUIT STATUS